Aashwin2579/Pugai-/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---
+---

-Let me know if you'd like this as a downloadable file or if I should include an actual license file (`LICENSE`) too.
+Let me know if you want me to:

+- Save this as a downloadable `README.md` file
+- Generate a matching `LICENSE` file
+- Help you push this to GitHub and deploy it on GitHub Pages

+Ready when you are!